evieluvsrainbows/Taliyah/README.md

 > my drive and desire back to maintain this project.
 There is more information about the pause in development located
 > [here](https://github.com/evieluvsrainbows/Taliyah/commit/698537bcb185bcba92e9a9adb1f950a6b8ad26e5), going further into
 > detail on why I am pausing the development of Taliyah, and I encourage anyone who ends up seeing this to read that.
+>
+> 🚧 **Pardon The Dust** 🚧
+>
+> Taliyah is currently undergoing a significant rewrite based around the (relatively) new Poise command framework.
+Therefore,
+> the contents of the README as shown below are no longer appropriate, however are retained for posterity.
+Please do not
+> use the contents of this README as a guide on how to setup Taliyah until more of the rewrite has finished.
+Thank you, and
+> again pardon the dust while this work is ongoing. 😁

 Welcome to the official GitHub / GitLab repository for Taliyah, a bot for the Discord chat platform written in Rust with the serenity library, as well as various other libraries.
 It should be noted that this project is still in a heavy WIP state,